Verified-Intelligence/alpha-beta-CROWN/README.md

-α,β-CROWN (alpha-beta-CROWN): A Fast and Scalable Neural Network Verifier with Efficient Bound Propagation
+α,β-CROWN (alpha-beta-CROWN): A Fast and Scalable Neural Network Verifier using the Bound Propagation Framework
 ======================

 <p align="center">